louis23412/signalEngine/README.md

 - Requires at least 11 candles for indicator calculations.
 - Signals improve with more training data.
 - Ensure sufficient disk space for `neural_engine.db`.
-- The SQLite database persists transformer weights and Q-table, allowing the model to resume learning across sessions.
+- The SQLite database persists `HiveMind` weights and Q-table, allowing the model to resume learning across sessions.

 ## Disclaimer
 This tool is for educational and research purposes only.
 It generates simulated signals, not real trades.
 Signals may not predict future market performance.
 Use at your own risk and consult a financial advisor before making decisions.
 The author is not liable for any losses.